NCAR/wrfcloud/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Describe something that needs to be done
+description: Describe something that needs to be done
 title: ''
 labels: 'alert: NEED MORE DEFINITION, type: task'
 assignees: ''